lucaspaesl/html_css/README.md

 # html_css
  curso do cursosoemvideo

-estou aprendendo html e agr postar no repositório
+estou aprendendo a criar sites e agora estou aprendendo a postar no repositório